cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Taucoin price will rise when annoucement on TAU chain in high demand.
 }
 Launch steps:={ 发布步骤
 - Free community creation for file sharing.
 TAUTest coin is an initial test by TAU dev.
 At this stage, TAU provide static relay service via AWS.
+The relay info is maintained on central server before TAU mainnet.
 - Tau mainnet turns on for relays operation.
 }
 ```